Mountain Pine Beetle, Dendroctonus

-Combined activity in all host types doubled from 2000 levels.
-In 2001, 211,129 acres with an average of 5.68 trees/acre (t/a) were reported compared with 106,447 acres affected with an average of 2.88 t/a in 2000.
-Significant increases across all ownerships were reported in western white pine, ponderosa pine, whitebark pine and lodgepole pine types.
+Combined activity in all host types decreased slightly from 111,148 acres with an average of 3.63 trees per acre in 1999 to 106,447 acres affected with an average of 2.88 trees per acre in 2000.
+Significant decreases in western white pine and ponderosa pine types were offset by slight increases in whitebark pine, sugar pine and lodgepole pine types.

 Dense stand conditions continue to predispose areas to mountain pine beetle infestations.

 Douglas-fir beetles occur throughout the range of Douglas-fir and are considered the most important bark beetles, which cause mortality in Douglas-fir.
 Normally they breed in felled, injured, or diseased trees.
 The females bore into the bark and tunnel upward through the phloem.
 Tree mortality occurs when phloem continuity is disrupted by beetle larval galleries or by fungi introduced by the beetles.
 Mortality is widely scattered when at low levels.
 At times, these insects reach epidemic levels and kill apparently healthy trees over extensive areas.

 Douglas-fir beetle activity, as expected, was detected on more acres, at somewhat greater intensities for the third straight year.
 Activity was reported on 127,970 acres with an average of 1.67 trees per acre in 2000 compared with 106,902 acres with an average of 1.41 trees per acre in 1999.

 Increased levels of activity were detected on all ownerships except private lands and state lands in Oregon.